sahroush/reddit-webhooks/README.md

 # reddit-webhooks
 posts images from a subreddit via discord webhooks.

-ok so the whole thing pretty much sucks dick and is useless.
+ok so the whole thing pretty much sucks and is useless.